01-edu/public/subjects/ai/forest-prediction/audit/README.md

 ```

-###### Does the readme file contain a description of the project, explain how to run the code from an empty environment, give a summary of the implementation of each python file, especially details on the feature engineering which is a key step ?
+###### Does the readme file contain a description of the project, explain how to run the code from an empty environment, give a summary of the implementation of each python file, especially details on the feature engineering which is a key step?

-###### Does the environment contain all libraries used and their versions that are necessary to run the code ?
+###### Does the environment contain all libraries used and their versions that are necessary to run the code?

-### 1. Preprocessing and features engineering:

-## 2. Model selection and predict

-### Data splitting
+#### Data splitting

-###### Does data splitting (cross-validation) structure as follow ?
+###### Does data splitting (cross-validation) present a structure as the following?

 ```
 DATA